ronaldmego/ronaldmego.github.io/background.md

           <div class="responsibilities">
             <ul>
                 <li>Design and lead the Customer Segmentation and Campaign Management strategy powered by Customer Intelligence for Tigo Money, aligned with the Global CMO</li>
-                <li>Develop and implement a Digital Marketing Analytics framework to measure the effectiveness of marketing campaigns, optimizing the marketing mix and increasing ROI.</li>
+                <li>Develop and implement a Digital Marketing Analytics framework to measure the effectiveness of marketing campaigns, optimizing the funnel conversion and increasing ROI.</li>
             </ul>
           </div>
         </div>